 Better enough to justify the price premium.
 So, if you are 20 percent more expensive than the lowest price alternative, you have to deliver at least 20 percent more value.

 How are you going to do that?

 First, you need to understand how your customers define value.
 Every customer has a unique mix of things they value.
 Sometimes customers are very rational about value.
-In addition, some customers value some things in ways that seem irrational.
+However, some customers value things in ways that seem irrational.
 (For some people, a Rolex really is 100 times more valuable than a Timex.)